Travel.State.Gov > International Travel > Country Information > Anguilla International Travel Information

 Further health information:

-Visitors are warned to be extremely careful when driving, riding in a vehicle, or crossing roads on foot.
+Be careful when driving, riding in a vehicle, or crossing roads on foot.
 Major roads are in average to poor condition.
-Drivers often stop in the middle of the roadway without warning, so you should always maintain a safe distance from the vehicle in front of you and watch for signs of sudden braking.
+Drivers often stop in the middle of the roadway without warning.
+Always maintain a safe distance from the vehicle in front of you and watch for signs of sudden braking.
 Automobiles may lack working safety and signaling devices.

 Traffic Laws: Driving is on the left-hand side of the road.